forms-angular/fng-ui-select/README.md

 * _theme_ defaults to _select2_.
 Other options are _bootstrap_ and _selectize_.
 Bootstrap required Bootstrap 3 and will fall
 back to _select2_.

+## Tests

+e2e tests require the forms-angular website (https://github.com/forms-angular/website)

-Road map
+## Road map

-* Introduce fng-select2 capabilities
-  - lookup - done
-  - querying the server
-* Multi select
-* (possibly) support arrays using single selects, as is the case with select and fng-select2

 tests:
-  single enum
-  single lookup from query list
-  single lookup from ajax

-  single control multi enum
+  multiple control enum
-  single control multi lookup from query list
+  multiple control lookup from query list multiple control lookup from ajax

-  multi control enum
-  multi control lookup from query list multi control lookup from ajax
+single control multi lookup from query list and test - or inhibit it